Marijuana & THC Defense

 Don't risk jail and losing your driver's license!

 For the least amount of usable marijuana, you could be sentenced up to 6 months in jail and a fine up to $2,000.
 But, that is not all - if you have a conviction, DPS will suspend your DL for 6 months - and that is not something even the Judge can prevent.
 For amounts over 2 ounces but less than 4 ounces, the punishment doubles.
 Any amount over 4 ounces is a felony for which you could go to prison.
 Marijuana oil - or THC - possession is a felony in any amount - even the smallest amount.
-Don't risk going to a Texas prison.
+Don't risk going to a Texas prison - make sure you have a skilled drug possession attorney behind you to secure your rights.

 > 2 ounces